Lee J. Cobb

-Lee J. Cobb (born Leo Jacoby; December 8, 1911 – February 11, 1976) was an American actor, known both for film roles and his work on the Broadway stage, as well as for his television role as the star of the TV series The Virginian.
-He often played arrogant, intimidating and abrasive characters, but he also acted as respectable figures such as judges and police officers.
-Cobb originated the role of Willy Loman in Arthur Miller's 1949 play Death of a Salesman under the direction of Elia Kazan, and was twice nominated for the Academy Award for Best Supporting Actor, for On the Waterfront (1954) and The Brothers Karamazov (1958).
+Lee J. Cobb (born Leo Jacoby; December 8, 1911 – February 11, 1976) was an American actor, known both for film roles and his work on the Broadway stage, as well as for his starring role on the television series The Virginian.
+He often played arrogant, intimidating, and abrasive characters, but he also acted as respectable figures such as judges and police officers.
+He was nominated for two Academy Awards and two Golden Globe Awards, all in the Best Supporting Actor category.

-His film performances included Juror #3 in 12 Angry Men (1957), Dock Tobin in Man of the West (1958), Barak Ben Canaan in Exodus (1960), Marshall Lou Ramsey in How the West Was Won (1962), Cramden in Our Man Flint (1966), and Lt.
+Cobb was a member of the Group Theatre and originated the role of Willy Loman in Arthur Miller's 1949 play Death of a Salesman under the direction of Elia Kazan.
+He received his first Oscar nomination for playing Johnny Friendly in Kazan's On the Waterfront (1954).
+His subsequent film performances included Juror #3 in 12 Angry Men (1957), patriarch Fyodor Karamazov in The Brothers Karamazov (also 1958), Dock Tobin in Man of the West (1958), Barak Ben Canaan in Exodus (1960), Marshall Lou Ramsey in How the West Was Won (1962), Cramden in Our Man Flint (1966) and its sequel In Like Flint (1967), and Lt.
 William Kinderman in The Exorcist (1973).

-On television, Cobb starred in the Western series The Virginian as Judge Henry Garth and the ABC legal drama The Young Lawyers as David Barrett, and nominated for an Outstanding Single Performance by an Actor Emmy Award three separate times.
-In 1981, Cobb was posthumously inducted into the American Theatre Hall of Fame.
+On television, Cobb played a leading role in the first four seasons of the Western series, The Virginian as Judge Henry Garth and the ABC legal drama The Young Lawyers as David Barrett, and was nominated for Primetime Emmy Award for Outstanding Single Performance by an Actor three times.
+In 1981, Cobb was posthumously inducted into the American Theater Hall of Fame.

 Early life and education

 Cobb was born in New York City, to a Jewish family of Russian and Romanian origin.
-He grew up in the Bronx, New York, on Wilkins Avenue, near Crotona Park.
-His parents were Benjamin (Benzion) Jacob, a compositor for a foreign-language newspaper, and Kate (Neilecht).
+He grew up in The Bronx, New York, on Wilkins Avenue, near Crotona Park.
+His parents were Benjamin (Benzion) Jacob, a compositor for The Jewish Daily Forward newspaper, and Kate (Neilecht), a homemaker.

-Interested in acting from a young age, Cobb ran away from home at 16 to try and make it in Hollywood.
+Interested in acting from a young age, Cobb ran away from home at 16 to try to make it in Hollywood.
 He joined Borrah Minevitch's Harmonica Rascals as a musician and had a bit part in a short film featuring the group, but failed to find steady work and eventually moved back to New York.

 Cobb studied accounting at New York University while working as a radio salesman.
-Still interested in showbusiness, he went back to California and studied acting at the Pasadena Playhouse.
+Still interested in show business, he went back to California and studied acting at the Pasadena Playhouse.
 He finally made his film debut at 23 in two episodes of the film serial The Vanishing Shadow (1934).
 He joined the Manhattan-based Group Theatre in 1935.